sideye/conspicuous_consumption/log.md

 Next Steps
 - Clean out all outputs from the 7/15 scraping.
-- Execute the selenium web scraper on some new clubs.
+- Port the selenium code into a standalon `.py` file (instead of through jupyter notebook).
+Then execute the selenium web scraper on some new clubs.